 One of the most useful resources to look at before you buy a sim card is the Prepaid Data SIM Card Wiki.
 It will give you a very detailed breakdown of the options for buying sim cards in each country.

 If you travel around Europe, the Roam Like at Home scheme makes things very easy, as you can use the same sim card with the same rates in most EU countries.

 For international phone calls, I always use apps like WhatsApp, Skype or Facebook Messenger.
+There are some more similar apps.
 If you use them over free wifi, then they’re practically free.

 Other things to consider when you plan your travel budget